verekia/notesapp/README.md

 <img src="/docs/img/apollo-bg.png" alt="Apollo Logo" width="100" align="left" />

 I use [Apollo Server](https://www.apollographql.com/docs/apollo-server/) hosted on a [Vercel Function](https://vercel.com/docs/serverless-functions/introduction) for custom logic that cannot be handled by Hasura's CRUD.
-The only consumer of this server is the Hasura server, which can seemlessly make calls to the Apollo Server and return results to the user via schema stitching.
+The Hasura server calls the Apollo server and return results to the user via schema stitching.
 This server handles authentication and setting cookies as well.
-The Apollo Server reads and writes data from the database through the Hasura endpoint, so it is both a GraphQL server and client.
+It reads and writes data through the Hasura endpoint, so it is both a GraphQL server and client.
 Since the Hasura server is the only element the Apollo server interacts with, they should be geographically located as close to each other as possible.

 <hr />